 D. CHOOSING A LAW SCHOOL

-The decision as to which law schools the student should apply to is a very personal one and thus will vary considerably from applicant to applicant.
-Charles Fimian notes that formulating the individual list, however, usually involves the consideration of three factors: economic, geographic, and academic.
+The decision as to which law schools the student should apply to is a personal one and thus will vary considerably from applicant to applicant.
+For most students some combination of economic and academic factors will be key in making their decisions.

 1. The Economic Factor